scott-ca/mykros_assist/README.md

 If you are on windows, there are no prerequisites.

 If you are on linux, and using X11 you will need to install libxcb-xinerama package, which is required by PySide to manage the GUI interface.
+This package does need to be locally installed as it is unable to be loaded from the portable environment, and as a result needs to be installed even in the case where you run this from a usb drive.

 You can use the appropriate command based on your Linux distribution:

 **Debian/Ubuntu:**
 ```